beatobongco/DFN-Base/README.md

-# Fig-Flask-Nginx
+# DFN - Docker-Flask-Nginx Template

-Simple template for creating flask apps running behind gunicorn and nginx, containerized in fig and docker.
+A simple template for creating flask apps running behind gunicorn and nginx, containerized in docker-compose and docker.

 This repo was created for learning purposes and for future reference.

 ## How to run

-1. `fig build`
+1. `docker-compose build`
-2. (run for development - Werkzeug) `fig up -d`
+2. (run for development - Werkzeug) `docker-compose up -d`
-3. (run for prod - gunicorn) `fig -f fig-prod.yml up -d`
+3. (run for prod - gunicorn) `docker-compose -f docker-compose-prod.yml up -d`

-`fig logs web` Check out the logs of flask or gunicorn `fig rm [container name]` When things go weird try removing container and then using `fig up` again.
+`docker-compose logs web` Check out the logs of flask or gunicorn.
+`docker-compose rm [container name]` When things go weird try removing container and then using `docker-compose up` again.

 ## Explanation